 He sent the bones to a lab in Argentina to extract DNA, but they needed another source of Kelly's DNA to compare the samples to.
 Kelly's homemade armor, on display in Melbourne, didn't provide a usable blood sample, but a family descendant did.
 Just last month, Cordner was finally able to conclude that one of the skeletons is a DNA match.

 The naked eye tells a story consistent with the DNA testing, Cordner says.
 "When you then looked at that particular set of remains, you could see the bullet wounds that he sustained when he was finally arrested."

 Kelly's skull remains at large, however, and speculation on its whereabouts abounds.
 It's been 130 years since Kelly died.
 It seems that, for him, resting in peace will take a little bit longer.

-STEPHEN CORDNER: We've saved the remains of approximately 29 executed prisoners, many of whom's remains were mixed up together.
+STEPHEN CORDNER: We've saved the remains of approximately 29 executed prisoners, many of whom the remains were mixed up together.
 And we had to try and sort that out.